The Builders Awards

 Leonard N. Chan ’07

-Leonard N. Chan (Lovett ’07) is a Houston native from Sugar Land, Texas.
+Leonard N. Chan (Lovett ’07) is a Houston metropolitan-area native from Sugar Land, Texas.
 While at Rice University, he served on the Lovett College Central Committee as a two-term outreach coordinator and on the Catholic Student Association leadership team as co-coordinator.
 After graduating magna cum laude with a Bachelor of Arts in political science, history and religious studies, Chan earned his Masters of Public Administration at the University of Houston.
-He spent the 82nd Texas Legislature as staff member for the Sunset Advisory Commission before joining the Cedar Park Fire Department in 2012.
-He received the Distinguished Service Ribbon for his efforts in helping the department become the sixth civilian fire department in Texas to obtain accreditation from the Center for Public Safety Excellence (CPSE).
+During the 82nd Texas Legislature, he served as a staff member for the Sunset Advisory Commission before joining the Cedar Park Fire Department.
+Chan received the Distinguished Service Ribbon for his efforts in helping the department become the sixth civilian fire department in Texas to obtain accreditation from the Center for Public Safety Excellence (CPSE).
 He currently serves as the acting chair of the Texas CPSE Consortium.

 Matthew Harrigan ’07

-Matthew Harrigan (Wiess ’07) is cofounder and the managing director of Grand Central Tech (GCT).
-From its founding in the spring of 2014, GCT immediately established itself as one of New York's premier accelerator programs for tech startups, thanks in part to its novel model whereby all accepted companies receive topnotch programming and support without the need to sacrifice equity (as is industry standard).
+Matthew Harrigan (Wiess ’07) is co-founder and managing director of Grand Central Tech (GCT).
+From GCT's founding in the spring of 2014, Harrigan immediately established the company as one of New York's premier accelerator programs for tech startups, thanks in part to its novel model whereby all accepted companies receive topnotch programming and support without the need to sacrifice equity, as is industry standard.
 Since then, GCT has grown into New York's largest single tech ecosystem, now overseeing four discrete programs: its eponymous accelerator program; the Urban Tech Hub for companies working on smarter city solutions; the New York Venture Fellows for luminaries in the New York tech ecosystem; and the Growth Space to continue serving participants of GCT’s programs as they mature.

 Across all of GCT's programs, there are not only incredibly successful companies (GCT's portfolio has raised in excess of $200 million in funding as of winter 2017), but industry-leading statistics regarding diversity and inclusivity courtesy of values enshrined by GCT's code of conduct and novel internship program.

 Prior to starting GCT, Harrigan was a product manager at ESPN overseeing apps and app analytics infrastructure.
-Before his time at ESPN, Harrigan was a consultant at the innovation strategy firm Fahrenheit 212, and earlier at Booz Allen Hamilton where he worked in international development across Sub-Saharan Africa.
+Before his time at ESPN, Harrigan was a consultant at the innovation strategy firm Fahrenheit 212 and at Booz Allen Hamilton, where he worked in international development across Sub-Saharan Africa.

 Former Builders Awards Recipients